CodeSignal/redux-rags/README.md

 ```

 #### Use that Data Request in a React Component
+Import the Getters and Action as you normally would and use them with `react-redux`.
 ```js
 import React from 'react';
 import { connect } from 'react-redux';